 The ball studs riveted on the left (short) tie rod and the pitman arm seat between pairs of ball socket type steel bearings contained in the left end of the right (long) tie rod.
-The innermost bearing seats against a washer which presents lubricant from filling the right end of tie rod.
 A bumper of rolled stock, keyed in place by the lubrication fitting, forms a spacer and a lubricant reservoir between the two pairs of bearings.
-Heavy coil springs on each side of the pitman arm ball stud bearings and a threaded plug in the end of tie rod provide proper pressure between both sets of bearings a single screw.
-The sleeve is locked in place by a clamp which fits over the slotted end of the tie rod.
-During adjustment the tie rod end is prevented from turning in the sleeve by a large cotter pin which passes through the shank on tie rod end into the slots in end of tie rod.
-See figure 7-4.